grunwaldlab/OomyceteDB/README.md

 # Oomycete-ID

-A new barcode for characterizing oomycete communities.
+Protocols and reference database for using the new barcode *rps10* for characterizing oomycete communities.